 Fasolakia Giahni (Braised Green beans in tomato sauce)

-Patates lemonates (oven baked lemon potatoes)
+Patates lemonates (oven baked lemony potatoes)

 Patates Antinahtes (whole potatoes with red wine)

-Pilafi pourgouri- without the meat (Bulgur wheat pilaf)
+Pilafi pourgouri- (without the meat) Bulgur wheat pilaf

 Revithokeftedes me Garides (Shrimp – chickpea patties)